 The manufacturing and services sectors are the primary business sectors of interest.
-This corresponds to firms classified with ISIC codes 15-37, 45, 50-52, 55, 60-64, and 72 (ISIC Rev.3.1).
+This corresponds to firms classified with ISIC codes 10-33, 41-43, 45-47, 49-53, 55-56, 58, 61-62, 69-75, 79, and 95 (ISIC Rev.4).
 Formal (registered) companies with 5 or more employees are targeted for interview.
-Services firms include construction, retail, wholesale, hotels, restaurants, transport, storage, communications, and IT.
+Services firms include construction, retail, wholesale, hotels, restaurants, transport, storage, communications, professional services, and IT*.
 Firms with 100% government/state ownership are not eligible to participate in an Enterprise Survey.
 Occasionally, for a few surveyed countries, other sectors are included in the companies surveyed such as education or health-related businesses.
 In each country, businesses in the cities/regions of major economic activity are interviewed.

 In some countries, other surveys, which depart from the usual Enterprise Survey methodology, are conducted.
-Examples include 1) Informal Surveys- surveys of informal (unregistered) enterprises, 2) Micro Surveys- surveys fielded to registered firms with less than five employees, and 3) Financial Crisis Assessment Surveys- short surveys administered by telephone to assess the effects of the global financial crisis of 2008-09.
+Examples include 1) Informal Surveys- surveys of informal (unregistered) enterprises, 2) Micro Surveys- surveys fielded to registered firms with less than five employees, and 3) COVID-19 Surveys- short surveys administered by telephone to assess the effects of the global pandemic during 2020.

 Structure of the surveys: